 Any aspiring chef knows it can be pretty difficult to make food taste good - and sometimes, even harder to make it look pretty.

-Food stylists, however, tend to not be concerned with taste and generally focus on aesthetic appeal for commercial and editorial purposes, consulting with restaurants, grocery stores and publishers during photo shoots and making sure that the food looks as good - or better - than it tastes.
+Food stylists, however, tend not to be concerned with taste and generally focus on aesthetic appeal for commercial and editorial purposes, consulting with restaurants, grocery stores, and publishers during photo shoots and making sure that the food looks as good - or better - than it tastes.

 05Holistic Health Coach